Bikatr7/EasyTL/README.md

 ### Translating Text

+Translate functions can be broken down into two categories: LLM and non-LLM.
+LLM ones can take instructions, while non-LLM ones require a target language.

+`deepl_translate`, `googletl_translate`, and `azure_translate` are non-LLM functions, while `openai_translate`, `gemini_translate`, and `anthropic_translate` are LLM functions.

-Use `deepl_translate`, `googletl_translate`, `openai_translate`, or `gemini_translate` to translate text using the respective services.
-Each method accepts various parameters to customize the translation process, such as language, text format, and API-specific features like formality level or temperature for creative outputs.
+Each method accepts various parameters to customize the translation process, such as language, text format, and API-specific features like formality level or temperature.
+However these vary wildly between services, so it is recommended to check the documentation for each service for more information.

 All services offer asynchronous translation methods that return a future object for concurrent processing.
 These methods are suffixed with `_async` and can be awaited to retrieve the translated text.

-Instead of receiving the translated text directly, you can also use the `response` parameter to get the full response object from the API.
+Instead of receiving the translated text directly, you can also use the `response_type` parameter to get the raw response object, specify a json response where available, or both.

+  `text` - Default.
+Returns the translated text.

+  `json` - Returns the response as a JSON object.
+Not all services support this.

+  `raw` - Returns the raw response object from the API.
+This can be useful for accessing additional information or debugging.

+  `raw_json` - Returns the raw response object with the text but with the response also a json object.
+Again, not all services support this.

 ### Generic Translation Methods